The 2017 Charlottesville riot was truly the beginning of an America we’re now familiar with. Now, a court wants the right to pay.

-On Saturday afternoon, a group called “Unite The Right” had been granted permission to stage a rally in Emancipation Park, to protest against the removal of a statue commemorating Confederate General Robert E. Lee.
+But back to that rally.
+A group called “Unite The Right” was granted permission to stage a rally in Emancipation Park, to protest against the removal of a statue commemorating Confederate General Robert E. Lee.
 Civil War buffs know Lee as a man of honour, principle, a patriot, and a man who joined on the side of the Confederacy only because he refused to take arms up against his beloved Virginia.
-The previous evening, Unite The Right had staged a torch-light parade through the University.
-Highly provocative, historically insensitive, and culturally-cringey, imitating the Berlin Nazis of 30th January 1933 (the day Hitler seized power) is symbolically inexcusable.
+The previous evening, Unite The Right had staged a torchlight parade through the University.
+Highly provocative, historically insensitive, and culturally-cringe, imitating the Berlin Nazis of 30th January 1933 (the day Hitler seized power) is symbolically inexcusable.
 That this display went viral overnight was doubtless a catalyst for hundreds of AntiFa (Anti-Fascist) members and supporters to descend on Emancipation Park the next day; forming the vanguard of the counter-protest.

 Clashes such as those in Charlottesville will happen again and it is likely the death toll will rise.
 Each event increases the intensity of the next as people bring more helmets, bats, mace, knives; and inevitably firearms will make an appearance.
 The protests and counter protests are symptoms of a social malignancy that is extremely challenging to remedy.

 For whatever reason, security in the park was lax, the cordons were misplaced, and the police in absentia.